Xicomecoatl: The Tizapancinca problem

 Not long after the arrests, Xicomecoatl decided to ask Cortés for a favor related to a situation of "great emergency".
-He told Cortés that there was a town nearby called Tizapancinca, a dangerous barbarian town filled with Mexica soldiers who were planning a conspiracy against Cortés and his men, and who had been also causing a lot of problems to the people of Cempoala, as they had ransacked the city in multiple occasions, and asked Cortés to do something about it.
+He told Cortés that there was a town nearby called Tizapancinca, a dangerous barbarian town filled with Aztec soldiers who were planning a conspiracy against Cortés and his men, and who had been also causing a lot of problems to the people of Cempoala, as they had ransacked the city in multiple occasions, and asked Cortés to do something about it.
 Cortés initially was not sure if it would be a good idea to try to invade a land he did not know anything about, but eventually said to his men, according to Díaz:

 "You know what, men?
 It seems as if we are famous in this lands for our efforts, and because of what these people saw what was done with Montezuma's collectors, they believe we are gods or something like their idols.
 I thought about how we can make them believe only one of us is needed to defeat those indian warriors that they say are in that enemy fortress town.
 Let's send Heredia the elder."

 Using that soldier, Heredia, Cortés decided to make a demonstration of European weaponry, by taking Xicomecoatl and other members of the court to a nearby river and demonstrate how the arquebus works and how "they'll use it against the enemy", to elevate the Spanish reputation amongst the Totonacs.
-Once Xicomecoatl and the rest were brought, Cortés claimed that that soldier would kill all of the Mexica soldiers who were in that town.
-Then the gun was shot to the air, and the sires were amazed, and told other towns how they had a Teule (the word used by the Totonacs to refer to the Spaniards or gods, according to Díaz) that would destroy all of the Mexica soldiers of Tizapancinca.
+Once Xicomecoatl and the rest were brought, Cortés claimed that that soldier would kill all of the Aztec soldiers who were in that town.
+Then the gun was shot to the air, and the sires were amazed, and told other towns how they had a Teule (the word used by the Totonacs to refer to the Spaniards or gods, according to Díaz) that would destroy all of the Aztec soldiers of Tizapancinca.
 This likely helped elevate the reputation of the Spaniards among the Totonac people.

 After they came back to Cempoala, Cortés said that he would go to that town in person and help the people himself, alongside some of his soldiers, asking for some tlamemehs to help carry the guns.

-Two days later, Cortés marched towards Tizapancinca with 400 Spaniards and about 2000 Totonacs divided between four captains.
+Two days later, Cortés marched towards Tizapancinca with 400 Spaniards and about 2,000 Totonacs divided between four captains.
 It took two days to reach the town, but once they arrived, they did not see what they expected.